slsa-framework/slsa/docs/spec/draft/source-requirements.md

 The SCS MUST ensure that all technical controls governing changes to a [branch](#definitions)

-1. Cannot be bypassed except via the [Safe Expunging Process](#safe-expunging-process).
+1. Are discoverable by authorized users of the repo.
-2. Are discoverable by authorized users of the repo.
+2. Cannot be bypassed except via the [Safe Expunging Process](#safe-expunging-process).

-For example, this can be accomplished:
+For example, this could be accomplished by:

--   Via the configuration of branch protection rules (e.g.[GitHub](https://docs.github.com/en/repositories/configuring-branches-and-merges-in-your-repository/managing-protected-branches/managing-a-branch-protection-rule), [GitLab](https://docs.gitlab.com/ee/user/project/repository/branches/protected.html)).
+-   Via the configuration of branch protection rules (e.g.[GitHub](https://docs.github.com/en/repositories/configuring-branches-and-merges-in-your-repository/managing-protected-branches/managing-a-branch-protection-rule), [GitLab](https://docs.gitlab.com/ee/user/project/repository/branches/protected.html)), or
--   Via application and verification of [gittuf](https://github.com/gittuf/gittuf) policies.
+-   via application and verification of [gittuf](https://github.com/gittuf/gittuf) policies, or
--   Or some other mechanism as enforced by the [Change management tool](#change-management-tool-requirements).
+-   some other mechanism as enforced by the [Change management tool](#change-management-tool-requirements).

 <td><td><td>✓
 </table>